ericwkw/football_stats_app/sql/fixes/RLS_OPTIMIZATION.md

 ```

 This approach ensures there is only one policy per action type, avoiding the performance penalty of multiple permissive policies.

+### Handling Existing Policies

+Our fix scripts are designed to handle cases where policies may already exist by first dropping all potentially conflicting policies before creating new ones.
+This prevents errors like "policy X already exists" and ensures a clean implementation.

 ## Affected Tables